 - Send the demand by certified mail

 While the prompt payment laws provide contractors and suppliers with a pretty powerful remedy, it is only one of the remedies available to them to get paid.
-Notably, it is an unsecured remedy, and those who are owed money should strongly consider whether to secure the claim through a mechanics lien filing or bond claim.
+Notably, it is an unsecured remedy, and those who are owed money should strongly consider an alternative:

-Parties need not choose between a prompt payment demand or a mechanics lien filing.
-Both remedies are available.
-Companies should be cautious about their lien filing timeframes, as it would likely be a mistake to let a lien filing deadline come and go while waiting on a response to a prompt payment demand.
+Parties don’t need to choose between making a prompt payment demand on the one hand, or filing a lien or bond claim on the other.
+Both remedies are available in the event that payment is late or missing.
+Construction businesses should be cautious about their lien filing timeframes.
+It would likely be a mistake to let a lien filing deadline come and go while waiting on a response to a prompt payment demand.